A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics

 \end{itemize} \end{assumption} Then the following claim holds. \begin{proposition} Suppose Assumption \ref{ass:reflection} holds.
 Denote $\Delta_0 := \sup_k \eta_k$.
 There exist positive constants $\bar{\Delta}$, $c_0$, $c_1$ such that if $\Delta_0 < \bar{\Delta}$ , then for any two initial distributions $\mu_0$ and $\nu_0$, denoting $\bar{\mu}_t$ and $\bar{\nu}_t$ to be the corresponding time marginal distributions for the time continuous interpolation of SGLD algorithm \eqref{sgld_continuous}, it holds that

 \end{proposition}

 Consequently, if the step size (or learning rate) is constant $\eta_k\equiv \eta$ such that the discrete chain is time-homogeneous, then the SGLD as a discrete time Markov chain has an invariant measure $\tilde{\pi}$ by the Banach contraction mapping theorem.
 Then, we have the following conclusion \begin{corollary} Let $\eta_k\equiv \eta$.
-Under Assumption \ref{ass:reflection}, there exist positive constants $\bar{\Delta}$, $c_0$, $c_1$ such that if $\eta \leq \bar{\Delta}$, then for any initial distribution $\rho_0$ with finite first moment, the SGLD iteration has an invariant measure $\tilde{\pi}$ time marginal distribution $\bar{\rho}_t$ of \eqref{sgld_continuous} convergences exponentially to $\tilde{\pi}$ in terms of W-1 distance:
+Denote by $\bar{\rho}_t$ the time marginal distribution of SGLD \eqref{sgld_continuous} at time $t$.
+Suppose Assumption \ref{ass:reflection} holds.
+Then there exist positive constants $\bar{\Delta}$, $c_0$, $c_1$ such that if $\eta \leq \bar{\Delta}$, then for any initial distribution $\bar{\rho_0}$ with finite first moment, the SGLD iteration has an invariant measure $\tilde{\pi}$.
+Moreover, $\bar{\rho}_t$ convergences exponentially to $\tilde{\pi}$ in terms of W-1 distance:

 \end{corollary}

 Equipped with the ergodicity results for SGLD and combining the results in Corollary \ref{coro:equilibrium}, we are able to estimate the distance between the target distribution and the invariant distribution of SGLD itself: